 By Katherine Robinson of the 1st Bradley Stoke Scout Group.

-This article originally appeared in the December 2017 issue of the Bradley Stoke Journal news magazine (on pages 10 & 11).
-The magazine is delivered FREE, EVERY MONTH, to 9,500 homes in Bradley Stoke, Little Stoke and Stoke Lodge.
+This article originally appeared in the December 2018 issue of the Bradley Stoke Journal magazine (on pages 6 & 7).
+The magazine is delivered FREE, EVERY MONTH (except August), to ALL 8,700 homes in Bradley Stoke.
 Phone 01454 300 400 to enquire about advertising or leaflet insertion.

 Last 5 posts in General News

 - Easter family fun in Bradley Stoke - 1st April 2021

 - Staging of 2021 Bradley Stoke Community Festival hangs in the balance - 25th March 2021

 - The story behind the white paper birds in a tree on Brook Way - 20th March 2021

 - Tipper trucks make hundreds of journeys through Bradley Stoke as housing site levelled - 9th February 2021